 Answer: Parole is an alternative to continued incarceration in which the offender is permitted to serve the remainder of the sentence in the community under APPD supervision.

 Answer: Call Probation Information at 215-683-1000 (Give your name and date of birth)

 Answer: Obligations imposed by the sentencing Judge which offenders must satisfy in order to complete their sentences

 Upon your release, report to APPD within 72 Hours.

-If already on Probation or Parole – report to your PO at 714 Market Street
+If already on Probation or Parole – report to your Probation Officer at 714 Market Street.

-If you are not already assigned to a PO – report to the Probation Department Intake Unit, located in Room B-01 in the Criminal Justice Center (13th and Filbert Streets).
+If you are not already assigned to a Probation Officer – report to the Probation Department Intake Unit, located in Room B-01 in the Criminal Justice Center (13th and Filbert Streets).

 Discuss your employment goals and plans with your Probation Officer

 Provide verification of the places you have contacted

 Ask your Probation Officer to intervene with a prospective employer who may have concerns regarding your criminal record